Verifo/AnimationOne/README.md

 # AnimationOne (Sunlight One)
 ![AnimationOne](https://github.com/Magayaga/AnimationOne/blob/Sunlight_One/AnimationOne-background.png)

-Wait for HTML, CSS, JAVASCRIPT is partnerships, the Intergralty MaterialOne is first design language software in the Philippines, **Google Material Design** like Intergralty MaterialOne or "Mo"is the website editors, web development tool, HTML editor, and many more.
-Intergralty AnimationOne**successor of Intergralty MaterialOne**.
+AnimationOne is the website-based design language software developed by Intergralty Platforms, Inc. The Intergralty MaterialOne is a first largest design language software in the Philippines, the **Cyril John Magayaga** is best known for creator of Intergralty AnimationOne.
+On 20 December 2021, **Intergralty AnimationOne** is a successor of **Intergralty MaterialOne** like versions.
+On 21 December 2021, after 3 months later, Intergralty Artificial intelligence (Intergralty AI) and Intergralty AnimationOne is graphics, fonts, and more applications.

 Version (v1.1.5-present)